gersteinlab/cbb752b23/syllabus.md

 ## Syllabus

-Please see [last year's syllabus](http://cbb752b21.gersteinlab.org/syllabus) for previews for this year's lectures (which will be slightly different).
+Please see [last year's syllabus](http://cbb752b21.gersteinlab.org/syllabus) (Lecture Slide Pack and Video at bottom) for previews for this year's lectures, which will be slightly different.

 See lab [permissions statement](https://sites.gersteinlab.org/permissions/) in relation to resusing any of the below material.